scindex/scindex/README.md

 * **Human-Readable:** The codes are designed to be quickly understood by people.
 The use of alphabetic **Division codes** (e.g., `D`, `S`) provides immediate context without implying a rigid order, while the numeric components are easy to scan.

 * **Sayable:** The structure is meant to be spoken easily in conversations.
-For example, the code `D0140` is simply said as "data oh one-forty," which simplifies communication between team members.
+For example, the code `D0140` is simply said as "data one-forty," or "data one-forty" which simplifies communication between team members.

 * **Predictable Structure:** The standard `[DIVISION][SECTION][ITEM]` format (e.g., `D0140`) has a consistent length, which makes it reliable for automated parsing, pattern-based validation, and use in other tooling.